Aeromexico places $11 billion order with Boeing

 A joint venture between GE and France’s Safran (SAF.PA) is the sole engine supplier for the 737.

-The firm’s profit dropped 73 percent to 152.9 million pesos from 583.5 million pesos in the year-earlier period because of a pickup in expenses and financing costs.
+The firm’s profit dropped 73 percent to 152.9 million pesos ($11.5 million) from 583.5 million pesos in the year-earlier period because of a pickup in expenses and financing costs.

 Additional reporting by Tim Hepher in Paris; Editing by Maureen Bavdek, Gunna Dickson, Sofina Mirza-Reid, Leslie Gevirtz and Marguerita Choy